With Bidii Baby Foods, first foods make a big impact on the next generation

 As farmers around the U.S. are impacted by federal funding freezes in 2025, Ben is hanging tight.
 Their Specialty Crop Block Grant from USDA is largely invoiced during the growing season.
 “It hasn’t impacted us too much,” Ben said cautiously.

-However, changes in the availability of federal funding may force changes to their business plan in the future.
+However, volatility in the availability of federal funding may force changes to their business plan in the future.
 The Bens had planned to apply for a Beginning Farmer/Rancher grant, but information on the upcoming cycle has been removed from federal websites.

 Bidii Baby Foods also recently submitted a Rural Business Development application for planning their production facility, which they hope will still be funded.
 “That was our plan to cover expenses for the next couple years,” Ben said.